Subfly/YABA/EULA.md

 ### 5.2 Data Loss
 - The Licensor is not responsible for any data loss, corruption, or damage
+- The Licensor is not responsible for CloudKit data loss or corruption
 - The Licensor does not guarantee data preservation or recovery
+- The Licensor does not guarantee CloudKit data preservation or recovery
 - You are responsible for implementing appropriate backup strategies
+- You are responsible for CloudKit data backup strategies
 - The Licensor is not responsible for any consequences of data loss

 ### 5.3 Functionality